elf-framework/starter-kit/apps/client-dev/README.md

 If there is index.html in a specific directory, it is used directly as an entry.

-### xxxx.jsx file
+### xxxx.tsx file

 ```
-/directory/index.jsx
+/directory/index.tsx
 ```

-If there are only jsx files in a specific directory, create an html file with the same name and use it as an entry.
+If there are only tsx files in a specific directory, create an html file with the same name and use it as an entry.

 ### xxxx.mdx file